Consulting

 • Systemic Synchrony

-• Retention Design
+• Cooperative Design

 CASE STUDY: Resolving Product–Engineering Misalignment

-The Problem: Resolving Version Disalignment & Mental Friction between R&D and Sales,
+The Problem: Resolving Version Disalignment & Mental Friction between R&D and Sales, eliminating systemic inefficiency.

-The
+The Process

-Stakeholders physically simulated product interaction, revealing obsolete mental models and
+Stakeholders physically simulated product interaction, revealing obsolete mental models and contradictory software visualizations through movement.

 Kinetic Swarm Theory